MS in Emergency Management

 4+1 students complete five of their master’s classes during their senior year.
 Optimally, these students will have found a job upon graduating from their undergraduate program and will complete the remaining master’s-level courses during their first year of employment.
 Such employment is not required but is strongly encouraged.

-The first three semesters of the 4+1 program will be offered at a highly discounted rate to accepted undergraduate students.
-In addition, with department chair approval an accepted student may use two of the five graduate classes taken in the first three semesters to fulfill undergraduate electives, assisting students with time management while dual-enrolled.
+The first two semesters (5 courses) of the 4+1 program will be offered at a highly discounted rate to accepted undergraduate students.
+In addition, with department chair approval an accepted student may use two of the five graduate classes taken in the first two semesters to fulfill undergraduate electives, assisting students with time management while dual-enrolled.

 Note: Students cannot reside on campus following graduation from an undergraduate degree program.